rmraya/OpenXLIFF/README.md

 ## Requirements

 - JDK 11 or newer is required for compiling and building.
 Pre-built binaries already include everything you need to run all options.
-- Optional: Apache Ant 1.10.6 or newer
+- Apache Ant 1.10.6 or newer

 ## Building

 - Checkout this repository.
 - Point your JAVA_HOME variable to JDK 11
-- Use Apache Ant 1.10.6 or newer and run `ant dist` to generate a binary distribution in `./dist`
+- Run `ant` to generate a binary distribution in `./dist`

 ## Converting Documents to XLIFF